Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Introduction

 (ii) The computation of upper and lower bounds can be decomposed into smaller independent problems of the same type, and depending on the sparsity pattern, some of the computations can even be done in parallel.
 This fact alone is remarkable and unexpected.

-To the best of our knowledge, this is the first deterministic method for volume computation that takes benefit from a sparsity pattern in the description of $\mbK$ in the two directions of (a) decomposition into problems of smaller size and (b) parallel computation.
+To the best of our knowledge, this is the first deterministic method for volume computation that takes benefit from a {correlative} sparsity pattern in the description of $\mbK$ in the two directions of (a) decomposition into problems of smaller size and (b) parallel computation. {Of course this sharp improvement is performed at some price: our framework only works on semi-algebraic sets that present the appropriate correlative sparsity pattern (see Assumption \ref{asm} as well as section \ref{secdip} and appendix \ref{DIP} for detailed discussion on its applicability).}

-The key idea is to provide a new and very specific \emph{sparse formulation} of the original problem in which one defines a set of marginal measures whose (small dimensional) support is in accordance with the sparsity pattern present in the description of the set $\mbK$.
+The key idea is to provide a new and very specific \emph{sparse formulation} of the original problem in which one defines a set of marginal measures whose (small dimensional) support is in accordance with the {correlative} sparsity pattern present in the description of the set $\mbK$.
 However, those marginal measures are not similar to the ones used in the sparse formulation \cite{siam-sparse} of polynomial optimization problems over the same set $\mbK$.
 Indeed they are not expected to satisfy the consistency condition of \cite{siam-sparse}\footnote{If two measures share some variables then the consistency condition requires that their respective marginals coincide.}.

 Finally, in principle, our floating point volume computation in large dimension $n$ is faced with a crucial numerical issue.
 Indeed as in Monte-Carlo methods, up to rescaling, one has to include the set $\mbK$ into a box $\mbB$ of unit volume.
 Therefore the volume of $\mbK$ is of the order $\epsilon^n$ for some $\epsilon \in (0,1)$ and therefore far beyond machine precision as soon as $n$ is large.
 To handle this critical issue we develop a \emph{sparsity-adapted rescaling} which allows us to compute very small volumes in potentially very high dimension with good precision.